Kepler Capital Upgrades Bayerische Motoren Werke Aktiengesellschaft (BAMXF) to Buy

-In a report released yesterday, Thomas Besson from Kepler Capital upgraded Bayerische Motoren Werke Aktiengesellschaft (BAMXF) to Buy, with a price target of EUR53.00.
-The company’s shares closed last Thursday at $47.92, close to its 52-week low of $39.91.
+Bayerische Motoren Werke Aktiengesellschaft (BAMXF) received a Buy rating and a EUR53.00 price target from Kepler Capital analyst Alexandre Raverdy yesterday.
+The company’s shares closed last Tuesday at $54.19.

-According to TipRanks.com, Besson is a 1-star analyst with an average return of -6.0% and a 33.5% success rate.
-Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Infineon, and Daimler.
+According to TipRanks.com, Raverdy is a 1-star analyst with an average return of -8.0% and a 34.1% success rate.
+Raverdy covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Daimler, and Peugeot.

-Bayerische Motoren Werke Aktiengesellschaft has an analyst consensus of Moderate Buy, with a price target consensus of $65.75, a 35.6% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Bayerische Motoren Werke Aktiengesellschaft with a $61.37 average price target, implying a 14.1% upside from current levels.
 In a report issued on March 23, J.P.
 Morgan also upgraded the stock to Buy with a EUR50.00 price target.

 See today’s analyst top recommended stocks >>